serenorg/serendb/docs/rfcs/017-console-split.md

 ## Definition of Done

 We have a new control-plane service running in the k8s.
-Source code for that control-plane service is located in the open-source neon repo.
+Source code for that control-plane service is located in the open-source SerenDB repo.

 ## Next steps

 After we’ve reached DoD, we can make further improvements.

 First thing that can benefit from the split is local testing.
 The same control-plane service can implement starting computes as a local processes instead of k8s deployments.
-If it will also support starting pageservers/safekeepers/proxy for the local setup, then it can completely replace `./neon_local` binary, which is currently used for testing.
+If it will also support starting pageservers/safekeepers/proxy for the local setup, then it can completely replace `./serendb_local` binary, which is currently used for testing.
 The local testing environment can look like this:

 ```
 ┌─────────────────────┐     ┌───────────────────────┐